-An online advocacy tool called DefeZap is giving residents in Rio de Janiero's favelas a real-time channel to report abuses and seek justice against perpetrators of state violence.
-DefeZap is an automatic Rio), with support from the Open Society Foundation, that collects and connects to existing mobile 66).
+An online advocacy tool called DefeZap is giving residents in Rio de Janiero's favelas a real-time channel to report abuses and seek justice against perpetrators of state Society Foundation, that collects and connects to existing mobile apps, such as Fogo Cruzado (see p.
+66).
 When a notification arrives a team of investigators process the data and make it public on social map feature.
 The information is the culprits, for journalists to gather to promote wider police reform.
-To ease favela residents' fears of DefeZap had received about 300
+To ease favela residents' fears of reprisals by authorities, DefeZap